retaildevcrews/helium-csharp/README.md

+# Managed Identity and Key Vault with dotnet core

-# Build a Docker containerized ASP.NET Core web application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or Azure Kubernetes Service (AKS)
+Build an ASP.NET Core Web API using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or Azure Kubernetes Service (AKS) as a Docker container

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Docker Image Build](https://github.com/retaildevcrews/helium-csharp/workflows/Docker%20Image%20Build/badge.svg)